It was a day of highs and lows ending in pure late-night drama

 Although short, the end of the Robertson v Georgiou game was endearing.
-Neil Robertson is merciless at the table – as he should be – but off the table he’s a kind soul and this showed in his press conference and general attitude.
+Neil Robertson is merciless at the table – as he should be – but off the table, he’s a kind soul and this showed in his press conference and general attitude.
 There was absolutely nothing patronising there.
-As already stated above, himself had a difficult start at the Crucible.
-Michael Georgiou will never be a world beater, but he’s a good player, and a great guy, very positive.
+As already stated above, he had a difficult start at the Crucible.
+Michael Georgiou will never be a world-beater, but he’s a good player, and a great guy, very positive.
 He made history for his country, he should be proud despite the defeat.

 Gary Wilson won the longest frame in Crucible history, which lasted 79 minutes and 31 seconds, to get over the line and defeat Luca Brecel 10-9 in their opening round clash at the Betfred World Championship.